 I'm Beth Tanner

 Born in Eastern North Carolina, my parents owned their own pharmacy and taught me the importance of hard work and service to my community.
 As a childhood cancer survivor, I learned perseverance through difficulty.
 As a mother to a child with special needs, I understand compassion and the importance of fairness.
+It has been my privilege to be your District Court Judge since January 2023.

 Throughout my legal career, one of the most important things I gained was an understanding of how vital it was to justice that our judges follow our state and U.S. Constitutions, and our laws, as written.